Get guidance about funds from the federal government, the state of Tennessee, UT, or private scholarships.

 Find out what you need to provide to comply with a Tennessee law requiring proof of US citizenship or lawful presence if you apply for a scholarship, grant, loan, tuition or fee waiver, or other financial assistance that uses state funds.

+Estimate the costs of attending UT before applying for financial aid.
 These costs will vary by your program and level.
 Visit our Cost Estimates page to learn more.

 Checking Your Status